-The most common social engineering scam is often through a phone call.
+The most common social engineering scam often starts with a phone call.
 A fraudster will obtain legitimate information through a data breach or phishing attack and then call the victim pretending to be an authority figure from either their bank or government agency and provide an urgent or time-sensitive excuse that requires the victim to take action now.
-The victim, thinking they are in danger, completes the task and willingly transfers valuable data or money to the fraudster.
+The victim, thinking they are in danger, completes the task and willingly transfers valuable data or money to the scammer.

 Authorized push payment (APP) fraud is one example of a social engineering scam that is difficult to detect without behavioral biometrics because the transaction or payment is often conducted by a legitimate user who is logging in from their own device, from a recognized location, and with access to a one-time passcode.